ampproject/amppackager/README.md

-It is possible to test an otherwise fully production configuration without obtaining a certificate with the `CanSignHttpExchanges` extension. `amppkg` still needs to perform OCSP verification, so the Root CA must be valid (i.e. no self-signed certificates). e.g. You can use a certificate from [Let's Encrypt](https://letsencrypt.org/).
+It is possible to test an otherwise fully production configuration without obtaining a certificate with the `CanSignHttpExchanges` extension. `amppkg` still needs to perform OCSP verification, so the Issuer CA must be valid (i.e. no self-signed certificates). e.g. You can use a certificate from [Let's Encrypt](https://letsencrypt.org/).

 Running `amppkg` with the `-invalidcert` flag will skip the check for